 Since I first got involved with the stock market (as a registered representative at Merrill Lynch in 1967) the market has experienced approximately twenty, 10%-20% corrections similar to what we experienced in 2015.
 This included three bear markets that could be classified as generational 50% corrections, and one (1987) approached 40%.
+All of these helped in building foundation for the next bull market.

 In 1967 on my first day a Merrill Lynch, the Dow Jones stood at 890.
 Today after all of the mayhem listed above, a year of slow economic growth in the developed world, the explosion of numerous commodity bubbles, a plethora of problems in various “emerging?” markets, the Dow hangs in there somewhere above 16,000.